Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

-Equipped with the above ingredients we studied in Ref.~\cite{Liao:2025vlj} the chiral realizations of the LEFT operators $\calO_i$ by the octet baryons and pseudoscalars in the single-baryon sector, which are collected in \cref{app:BNVChPTpseudoscalar}.
-It turned out that each operator has one chiral realization at its leading order which brings in a low-energy constant (LEC) $c_i$.
+Equipped with the above ingredients we studied in Ref.~\cite{Liao:2025vlj} the chiral realizations of the LEFT operators $\calO_i$ by the octet baryons and pseudoscalars in the single-baryon sector, which are collected in SM.
+It turned out that each operator has one chiral realization at its LO which brings in a low-energy constant (LEC) $c_i$.
 While two of them have been calculated by lattice QCD~\cite{Yoo:2021gql}, the other two have to be estimated by naive dimensional analysis (NDA)~\cite{Weinberg:1989dx,Manohar:1983md}.
 Now we do the same thing in the single-baryon and single-vector sector.
-At the chiral leading order of each operator $\calO_i$, the result is, { } where $d_{i}$s are unknown LECs associated with the matched hadronic operators.
-Note that except for the irreps $\pmb{10}_{\tL(\tR)}\otimes \pmb{1}_{\tR(\tL)}$ all other irreps have more than one chiral realizations at each of their leading order. \cref{eq:LBlX} is the starting point of all phenomenological analyses on BNV processes in the single-baryon and single-vector meson sector involving any number of pseudoscalars.
+At the chiral LO of each operator $\calO_i$, the result is